deeplearning4j/deeplearning4j/docs/nd4j/templates/matrix-manipulation.md

 [5.0 ,11.0 ,5.0 ,11.0 ,5.0 ,11.0 ,5.0 ,11.0 ,5.0 ,11.0 ,5.0 ,11.0]
 [6.0 ,12.0 ,6.0 ,12.0 ,6.0 ,12.0 ,6.0 ,12.0 ,6.0 ,12.0 ,6.0 ,12.0]
 ```
-For various other matrix transforms, see our page on [Functions](../functions.html).